 How do you expect new employees to use or even access the proper channels if they haven’t had a demonstration?
 An onboarding process that does not incorporate training, leads to them not being used.
 Also they may feel that there is no proper way to air any early grievances that could then snowball .

 This could explain why up to 20% of employee turnover happens within the first 45 days of employment.
 Businesses providing poor onboarding experiences, will also have higher turnover.
 This creates a vicious cycle of having to train workers in communication channels, decreasing the usage further.

-For instance, the needs of a construction business with many deskless workers will not be the same as a multinational fintech company When implementing communication channels, you must take a considered approach.
-Otherwise, messages may be lost.
+For instance, the needs of a construction business with many deskless workers will not be the same as a multinational fintech company When implementing internal communication channels, you must take a considered approach.
+Otherwise, it defeats the point.

 No Internal Comms Strategy

-Without the proper planning you will be left with unintegrated and unsuitable internal comms tools.
+Without the proper planning you will be left with unintegrated and unsuitable internal communication channels.
 Your strategy forms the very foundation of communication in your business.
 You must have a blueprint for how to effectively connect your employees.